Mike Fernandez

-Miguel B. "Mike" Fernandez is an American health care industry businessman, investor, and philanthropist.
+Miguel "Mike" B. Fernandez is a Cuban-American health care industry businessman, investor, and philanthropist.
 He is the founder of MBF Healthcare Partners, a private equity firm founded in 2005 in Coral Gables, Florida.
-Fernandez is a major Republican donor.

 Early life and education

 Fernandez was born in Manzanillo, Cuba, the elder of two children of Lieba Fernandez and Mario Antonio Fernandez.
 Fernandez has a younger sister, Pilar Giorgini (Pilar de los Angeles Fernandez).
 On Christmas Day, 1964, Fernandez and his family were escorted by the Cuban military out of their own house and told to leave Cuba.
 The Fernandez family landed in Mexico City, and lived in a convent temporarily and then with other Mexican families.
 After six months of living in Mexico, the Fernandez family received their U.S. visas and made their way to New York City.
 Fernandez received a scholarship to attend Xavier High School, an all-boys Jesuit high school in the heart of Manhattan.
-A proud man, Mario told his son "we do not take charity nor are you disabled.
-Get a job and we will split the tuition".
 On weeknights, Fernandez worked at the New York State Psychiatric Institute, part of Presbyterian Hospital, cleaning cages of animals that were used in experiments.
 On weekends, Fernandez worked at the American Museum of Natural History at the kiosk stand selling souvenirs.
-Fernandez attended the University of New Mexico in Albuquerque and subsequently enlisted in the Army.
+Fernandez attended the University of New Mexico in Albuquerque before serving in the US Army during the Vietnam conflict.